Skip to main content

 Provider-native prompt caching (Anthropic)

 This is not Wardin’s cache — it’s Anthropic’s server-side cache_control feature.
-Wardin passes cache_control blocks through unmodified and parses the resulting token types from the response separately:
+Wardin passes cache_control blocks through unmodified and parses the resulting token types from the response separately: If these are blended, cost dashboards for agentic traffic (Claude Code, Cursor) will be significantly wrong.
+Wardin never blends them.

 Cache metrics